johnandersen777/johnandersen777.github.io/content/posts/terminal-quickstart.md

   - `:q` and then enter to quit

 You can learn how to use vim by going to https://vim-adventures.com/

-## Development

-make

-- Helps us organize the building of our projects

-- Uses Makefile

-- Running make in a directory where there is a make should build the program

-CC

-- Shell variable to set to specify an alternate C compiler

-CXX

-- Shell variable to set to specify an alternate C++ compiler

 ## Keyboard Shortcuts